aristyogresearch/firecaster/README.md

-## “FireCaster”: How Can We Use Data to Predict Domestic Fire Risk and Save Lives ?
+## “FireCaster”: How Can We Use Data to Predict Domestic Fire Risk ?

 ## Problem